al-aleman/datillilo/README.md

     # The multiqc_report.html file can be checked in a local browser

 These (**13**) [samples](https://github.com/al-aleman/datillilo/blob/main/data/flagged_raw_sequences.txt) had less than one million raw reads and were removed as a quality control filter before assemblying loci.

-[valida.txt](https://github.com/al-aleman/datillilo/blob/main/valida.txt) is the popmap for running [Stacks](https://catchenlab.life.illinois.edu/stacks/) (please verify that is tab- and not space-separated).
+The file [valida.txt](https://github.com/al-aleman/datillilo/blob/main/valida.txt) is the popmap for running [Stacks](https://catchenlab.life.illinois.edu/stacks/) (please verify that is tab- and not space-separated).

     # De-novo Stacks' assembly
     cd ..